brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 31 bht.md

 2. "The correction of all the rest will be greatly aided by the removal of malice."
 3. "By this term he expresses that depravity of mind which is opposed to humanity and justice, and which is usually called malignity."

+### Philip Schaff:
+1. "The prohibition pictures the disposition of 'the old man'; the command, that of 'the new man'; together they form an appropriate conclusion to the section."
+2. "Let all bitterness, ill-temper of every kind."
+3. "And wrath, and anger; the former denotes the excitement, the passionate display of temper; the latter the settled habit, probably directed in malice against a person.
+Both are the results of 'bitterness.'"

 ### Archibald T. Robertson:
 1. "Clamour (κραυγη).
 Old word for outcry (Matthew 25:6; Luke 1:42)."
 2. "Be put away (αρθητω).
 First aorist passive imperative of αιρω, old verb, to pick up and carry away, to make a clean sweep."